DIGITAL CONNECTIVITY FOR FREIGHT & SHIPPERS

 3. Analyze and Audit

-Freight is one of the highest line item costs a shipping or ecommerce business has.
+Freight is one of the highest line item costs a shipping or retail business has.
 We have been in the shipping industry for over 20 years and have seen customers save between 5-15% by merely isolating invoicing errors and filing a claim.

 You need to analyze your shipping spend.
 And you need to audit your carriers.